-From there we'll create a new routing preference…called threaded…and change some of the pieces parts.…Let's jump into AutoCAD, I'm in P15,…into our routing preferences file.…Let's go too the manage tab.…On the Style and Display panel…let's go to the style manager.…In the style manager,…let's drill in to piping objects.…Now let's drill in to pipe part routing preferences.…Notice that we have a ton of different…part routing preferences.…
+From there we'll create a new routing preference…called threaded and change some of the pieces parts.…Let's just jump into AutoCAD MEP 15,…into our routing preferences file.…Let's go to the manage tab,…on the style and display panel…let's go to the style manager.…In the style manager, let's drill in the piping objects.…Now let's drill in the pipe part routing preferences.…Notice that we have a ton of different…part routing preferences.…

-If we minimize this and go to pipe system definitions,…remember this is more of a homemade…kind of an affair.…
+If we minimize this and go to pipe system definitions,…remember this is more of a home made kinda of an affair.…

 - Externally referencing architecture

 - Adding fire-alarm devices and control panels

 Migrating from AutoCAD to Revitwith Paul F. Aubin2h 18m Intermediate